elibiz443/frontview/README.md

 Optional:
  ------>>> Delete the Sass files i.e homes.scss.

- ------>>> Remove the line '*= require_tree .' from 'assets/stylesheets/application.css'(The option allows for the individual inclusion of each css file in the 'application.html.erb' file.)

 Delete all the files in views/homes except index.html.erb

 Generate the necessary files and folders by: